 - If you can work while you’re being driven, you can (in theory) live anywhere, and hours from work, granting true freedom of living

-- Imagine if we had parks instead of parking places – a driverless cars can park itself anywhere, eliminating the need for parking lots
+- Imagine if we had parks instead of parking places – a driverless car can park itself anywhere, eliminating the need for car parks

 - Driverless cars could cut congestion, and less congestion means less pollution

 - Driverless cars won’t be able to “speed”, and lower speeds can translate into savings on fuel and less environmental fuel impact

 While we can give driverless cars the ability to ‘see’ and program them to make decisions based on these visuals, deciding on their decision-making process is much more complicated.
 Establishing how cars react to situations is an ethical dilemma that has no simple solution.

 In situations where the car would inevitably crash, driverless cars have to make a decision about just how they would crash.
 If in the seconds before impact the car can swerve away and avoid hitting a pedestrian, but could injure the driver instead, should it do so?